chadwhitaker/numbar-docs/README.md

 ## Getting Started

-To get started, output a property called `primary` with a value that is very important to you.
-For example, you could output your business’s daily revenue, or count the number of today’s new users from your database.
+To get started, output some JSON with a property called `primary` with a value or metric that is very important to you.
+This should be a value that often changes and something you want to keep a close eye on at all times.

+For example, you could output your business' daily revenue, or count the number of today’s new users from your database.

 ```
 {